scala-native/scala-native/docs/user/interop.rst

 are treated as their native C ABI-friendly counterparts.
 They are roughly analogous to header files with top-level function declarations in C.

-For example to call C's ``malloc`` one might declare it as following:
+For example, to call C's ``malloc`` one might declare it as following:

 .. code-block:: scala